mtmk-ee/artemis-cubesat-kit/docs/pages/tutorials/scripts/scripts1.md

 ### Putting it all Together

-Here is a basic payload script that captures images using the Raspberry Pi Camera and copies them to the BeagleBone:
+Below is a basic payload script that captures images using the Raspberry Pi Camera and copies them to the BeagleBone.
+For the purposes of this tutorial, we will assume you have placed the code below in a file called `my_script.py` in the folder `~/scripts` in Ubuntu.

 ```python
 # 1. Import necessary modules